slobodin/software-renderer/README.md

 Another libraries (cpptk, yamlcpp and easybmp) included in the project.
 On Windows you also should set BOOST_ROOT and TCL_ROOT environment variables (for example, via Qt creator "build environment" tab)

+Note, that project uses C++11, thus you need appropriate compiler (I use gcc on Linux and mingw on Windows).

 Package structure
 ===========
 The main directory is organized as follows: